 Being a leader means listening more than speaking.
 It’s your job to pay attention to organizational problems and your team members’ thoughts in order to become a changemaker.

 It’s also important to listen to those around you to show respect and empathy.
-You can work on being a better listener by:
+You can work on active listening by:

 Giving team members full attention when they come to you with input or feedback

 Asking questions before speaking your mind